nvidia-holoscan/holohub/.devcontainer/README.md

 ### Application-Specific Dockerfile

 For Holohub applications that bundle with a Dockerfile with additional dependencies and tools, pass the application's name to the `./dev_container` script.
-Take the [endoscopy_depth_estimation](../applications/endoscopy_depth_estimation) application as an example, the command will launch a Dev Container using [applications/endoscopy_depth_estimation/Dockerfile](../applications/endoscopy_depth_estimation/Dockerfile) as the base image that builds `OpenCV`:
+Take the [endoscopy_depth_estimation](../applications/endoscopy_depth_estimation) application as an example.
+The command will launch a Dev Container using [applications/endoscopy_depth_estimation/Dockerfile](../applications/endoscopy_depth_estimation/Dockerfile) as the base image that builds `OpenCV`:

 ```bash
 ./dev_container vscode endoscopy_depth_estimation